puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 <h4 id="augeas-attribute-force">force</h4>

 Optional command to force the augeas type to execute even if it thinks changes will not be made.
-This does not overide the `onlyif` parameter.
+This does not override the `onlyif` parameter.

 ([↑ Back to augeas attributes](#augeas-attributes))